Foxocelot45/GR33D-TOKEN/docs/WHITEPAPER.md

 ---

-This technical whitepaper represents Version 4.0 of the $GR33D ecosystem documentation, updated in March 2025.
+This technical whitepaper represents Version 5.0 of the $GR33D ecosystem documentation, updated in June 2025.
 All specifications and features are subject to enhancement based on technological advancement and market requirements.
 The development team maintains the right to adjust timelines and features to ensure optimal implementation and security.

 © 2025 GR33D Ecosystem.
 All Rights Reserved.